GabriFila/app-sagra-pesto/README.md

 StorageDish (storageDish : IStorageDish)
 - render infos from props
 - need to be able to edit qt, price
-- state = isEditing
+- useState = isEditing
 - on editButton click set isEditing to true
 - if isEditing==true dish row grays out and edit icon becomes check icon to finish, text input enables
 - on checkButton click, update strogae in DB and set isEditing=false

 ServiceTab
 - setup listener for service where EndDate is null
-- state = current service
+- useState = current service
 - if service exists pass isServiceActive=true as prop to serviceStarter else pass false
 - if service exists  display ServiceInfo and pass service as prop